-James L. Crowley is a Professor (CE2) at Institut Polytechnique de Grenoble (Grenoble INP) where he directs the Pervasive Interaction
+He is a Professor at the Institut Polytechnique de Grenoble (Grenoble INP) where he directs the Pervasive Interaction

-where he teaches courses in Computer Vision, Machine Learning and Artificial Intelligence at Enismag.
-He performs his research at the INRIA
+Montbonnot, France.
+He teaches courses in Computer Vision, Machine Learning and Intelligent Systems at l'ENSIMAG

 In Sept.
 2011, James Crowley was appointed as Senior Member of the l'Institut Universitaire de France (IUF).

 In Mar.
 2014, James Crowley was named Chevalier de l'Ordre National du Mérite.

 Over the last 30 years, professeur Crowley has made fundamental contributions to computer vision and mobile robtics.
 These include early innovations in multi-resolution and multi-scale computer vision, position estimation, perception and navigation for mobile robots, architecture for autonomous systems, multi-sensor fusion, robust tracking for observing human activity, appearance-based techniques for object recognition and navigation, and observation and modeling of human activity for context aware environments and ambient informatics.

 In 2008, Professor Crowley oversaw the creation of the Master